aysanaghazadeh/SensoryAds/rebuttal.md

 Moreover, **Behaviour-LLAVA focuses on the side of the receivers' actions** (understanding their action) while **our work is focused on the sender of signals**, the images that evoke the sensations (both generating and understanding).

-Crucially, to the best of our knowledge no prior dataset provides sensory-evocation annotations, nor do existing models attempt to predict or quantify sensory cues in images.
-Behavioral metrics cannot serve as proxies for sensory perception because different users may behave differently despite experiencing similar sensory impressions, and sensory cues may lead to overlapping behaviors.
+To the best of our knowledge no prior dataset provides sensory-evocation annotations, nor do existing evaluation methods attempt to predict or quantify sensory cues in images.
+Behavioral metrics cannot serve as proxies for sensory perception because different users may behave differently despite experiencing similar sensory impressions.
-This establishes sensory evocation as a distinct and previously unmodeled problem, and our contributions directly address that gap.
+This establishes sensory evocation as a distinct and previously uninvestigated problem, and our contributions directly address that gap.

 ---